QuizandSurveyMaster/quiz_master_next/readme.txt

 We have begun creating documentation for the plugin.
 You can view the documentation here: [Documentation](http://quizmasternext.com/documentation/) If you still have any trouble, feel free to use the widget on the quiz dashboard within the plugin to contact me and I will help you.

-= I need a lot of help setting up my quiz, what can you do to help? = We now offer a premium support plan that offers priority response, technical support, and priority feature requests!
-For details, visit our support page: [Quiz Master Next Support](http://quizmasternext.com/downloads/premium-support/)
+= I need a lot of help setting up my quiz, what can you do to help? = We now offer a premium support plan that offers priority response, technical support, custom styling and more!
+For details, visit our support page: [Quiz Master Next Premium Support](http://quizmasternext.com/support-levels/)

 = I have an idea, how do I contact you? =
 Feel free to use the widget on the help page within the plugin or from our [contact page](http://quizmasternext.com/contact-us/).

+= I want to edit the output for %QUESTIONS_ANSWERS%.
+Can I do that? =

+Yes, it is possible to edit the output of the variable %QUESTIONS_ANSWERS%.
+When editing your quiz, go to the “Text” tab.
+Once on the “Text” tab scroll almost all the way down the page and you will see a text area that allows you to edit the contents of %QUESTIONS_ANSWERS%.

+= My preview looks different than my quiz.
+What can I do? =

+This is usually a theme conflict.
+You can [checkout out our common conflict solutions](http://quizmasternext.com/common-theme-conflict-fixes/) or feel free to contact us.

 == Screenshots ==